Staff Note: Welcome back, Matt!

 What’s the Points?

-Stewart takes over the point lead, displacing Kevin Harvick to second in the standings.
+Stewart takes over the points lead, displacing Kevin Harvick to second in the standings.
 (I haven’t quite figured this Chase mess out yet, but I think winning the race still pays the maximum amount of points so that makes sense.)
 The gap between the two drivers is now seven.
 Keselowski, a decided sleeper in the Chase despite a productive fall, moves up three spots to third in the standings; he’s 11 points out of the lead.
 Edwards, the highest of the Roush Fenway crowd sits in fourth; he’s 14 markers behind.

 The four-time champ, Gordon moved up six spots in the standings to fifth, while Kyle Busch moved up five spots to sixth.
 The bad news for the duo is they are now 23 and 26 points out of the lead, respectively.
 Both have to hope the law of averages catches up with Stewart, somewhere during the next eight weeks or their championship hopes are pretty much toast.